 The tails make up about 35% of your production.
 They will also have a unique taste from the hearts.

-You’ll notice there will be a significant drop in the sweetness from the sugar.
+You’ll notice there will be a significant drop in the sweetness from the cane sugar.
 You will even see an oily top layer on your alcohol.

 It will also feel slippery between your fingers because of the water, carbohydrates, and proteins in it.
+You can either set the tails aside for distillation later or throw it out.

 Proper Storage

+Congratulations!
+You’ve had a good run, finished the entire process, and now have your very own moonshine!
 Make sure you clean up your entire setup, let it thoroughly dry, and then store it in a cool, dry place.

 What Really Is Moonshine?